AlchlcDvl/Town-Of-Humor/README.md

 | Any | Anything |

 # New messages!
-Messages have been reworded and worked on to blend with the new role names!
+- Messages have been reworded and worked on to blend with the new role names!

 # Color Coding!
-All roles and messages are color coded to add to the wow factor of this mod!
+- All roles and messages are color coded to add to the wow factor of this mod!

 # Message Styles!
-A lot of the messages were of the "alert" status, so I've changed them to be more accurate based on their contents!
+- A lot of the messages were of the "alert" status, so I've changed them to be more accurate based on their contents!

 # Role Cards!
 - Role cards for each role have more info on them, even mentioning your limits!
 - Added more tooltips to fit info I couldn't add!
+- More details and color coding in role cards!

 # Investigation Changes!
 - Blackmailers can now tell the difference between regular whispers and whispers they can read!